19hours/sg-statutes/Acts/Women’s Charter.md

 the court shall have power on application —

-(i) if it is satisfied that any disposition of property has been made by the husband or former husband or parent of the person by or on whose behalf the application is made, within the preceding 3 years, with the object on the part of the person making the disposition of reducing his or her means to pay maintenance or of depriving his wife or former wife of any rights in relation to that property, to set aside the disposition; and
+(i) to set aside any disposition of property, if it is satisfied that the disposition of property has been made within the preceding 3 years, with the object on the part of the person making the disposition of —

+(A) reducing that person’s means to pay maintenance; or

+(B) depriving that person’s wife, former wife, incapacitated husband or incapacitated former husband of any rights in relation to that property; and

+[Act 7 of 2016 wef 01/07/2016]

 (ii) if it is satisfied that any disposition of property is intended to be made with any such object, to grant an injunction preventing that disposition.